Wandering Bajans

 • Use the buses. $1.50 BBD per journey.
 The south and west coast routes are well covered.

 • The beaches are free.
 Every beach in Barbados is public by law.
-You are never paying to access a beach, only to use the facilities of a beach bar or restaurant on it.

-Culture, Language and Local Life
+Know Before You Go: Culture, Language and Local Life

 Barbados became an independent nation in 1966 and a republic in 2021.
 The culture is a rich blend of West African, Creole, Indian and British influences — and that blend shows up in everything from the food to the music to the way people speak.